BarisTutakli/blog/_posts/2022-01-13-rest-http-status-urls.md

 ##### HEAD
 <p style='text-align: justify;'>
-It's similar to GET method, but the response does not have a message-body.
+It's similar to GET method, but the response does not have a message body.
 It's often used to retrieve meta-data.
-Meta-data might contain information about keywords, content-type, page description, author, viewport,content-encoding...
+Meta-data might contain information about keywords, content-type, page description, author, viewport, content-encoding...
 </p>

 ##### PUT